CS180-022-2/Project_5/README.md

 4. Two implementation tests to test if each method work with correct input and     fails with incorrect input.
 #### GUI
 ##### Run() method
-This method set up the appearance of the frame
+This method sets up the appearance of the frame

 <img width="290" alt="accountMenuFrame" src="https://user-images.githubusercontent.com/74845705/101246891-fc048c80-3750-11eb-926f-f616bbf17ca3.png">